elgc/Market_Segmentation/README.md

 |  6	 |    0.00	| 12,412.33	 | 8,490.50 |      High value        |

 Note: Frequency in table is average value.
-Recency and Frequency are in days, Sales is in Dollars.
+Recency and Frequency are in days.
+Sales in Dollars.

 **Cluster analysis** is a statistical method used to group similar objects into respective categories.
 It is also known as segmentation analysis, taxonomy analysis, or clustering.
 When these groups are clearly defined, a marketing team can target clusters of customers with cluster with tailored, targeted strategies.